The benefits of weight loss surgery go beyond being able to shed pounds.

 Questioning the connection

-Dr. Jennifer McQuade, a melanoma researcher at the University of Texas MD Anderson Cancer Center, led another recent study that found obesity was associated with improved survival in people with metastatic melanoma (in cases where it spread to their organs).
+Dr. Jennifer McQuade, a melanoma researcher at the University of Texas MD Anderson Cancer Center, led another that found obesity was associated with improved survival in people with metastatic melanoma (in cases where it spread to their organs).

 She said that losing weight hasn’t been proven to lower skin cancer risk.